Laf111/CEMU-Batch-Framework/README.md

         - you'll have to update your settings if the driver letter of your USB device is changed
         - BatchFw fix broken shortcuts (Wii-U Games\\fix broken shortcuts.lnk can be also use if you move your games'folder)

+- How BatchFw will mess around with CEMU accounts (> 1.15.19) ?

+    - Same as it does with earlier version.
+Continue to use BatchFw user as usual.
+You can use the CEMU feature to create extra slots saves.

 ## Recommendations: